 Faculty wishing to place items on Reserve should contact the Circulation Department (304-766-3116).
-Faculty are asked to submit Reserve materials for processing at least 7 days before the items are assigned to students.
-The Circulation Department is responsible for control of the Reserve Collection.
-Forms for placing items on Reserve are available at the Circulation Desk or online from the Library homepage (library.wvstateu.edu).
-Please contact the Circulation Department if items are to remain on Reserve through the following semester.
+Faculty are asked to submit Reserve materials for processing at least seven (7) days before the items are assigned to students.
+Forms for placing items on Reserve are available at the Circulation Desk or online at http://library.wvstateu.edu/reserveroom/index.html Please contact the Circula-tion Department if items are to remain on Reserve through the following semester.
 Otherwise, items placed on Reserve must be picked up by the end of the semester.
-Items not picked up or designated for Reserve for the following semester will be mailed to the faculty member's campus address.
+Items not picked up or designated for on-going Reserve will be mailed to the faculty member's campus address.